malys/silverbullet-libraries/src/MdTableSheet.md

    return map
 end

+-- Returns the table that contains the given formula.
+-- If no table is found, returns nil.
+--
+-- Example usage:
+--
+-- local table = findTableOfFormula('Page 1', 'SUM(A1:A5)')
+-- if table then
+--    print(table)
+-- end

-function findTableOfFormula(pageName, formulaString, label) debug_log("Searching table for formula: " .. formulaString .. " / label=" .. (label or "nil"))
+local function findTableOfFormula(pageName, formulaString, label) log("Searching table for formula: " .. formulaString .. " / label=" .. (label or "nil"))
    if not pageName then pageName = editor.getCurrentPage() end local allRows = query[[from index.tag "table" where page == pageName]]
    local search = formulaString